T1D Doesn’t Discriminate: Know Your Risk with T1Detect

 T1Detect, JDRF’s screening education and awareness program, helps people in the U.S.—even those who do not have a family connection to T1D—get the information they need to determine whether they or a loved one are at risk for T1D.

 Knowing your T1D autoantibody status is an important first step towards determining your risk of T1D.
-If you don’t know your T1D autoantibody status, order a test now to get screened yourself and spread the word to your friends and family in your community.
+If you don’t know your T1D autoantibody status, visit our screening education resource to learn about your options.

 When it comes to understanding your risk, knowledge is power.